ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 We also created a web application that controls our RPI so we can snooze alerts, create custom alerts, save custom events, ...

 ## Concept
+I received my assignment from Fredrick Bousson, who was also my internship supervisor.
+It consisted of 3 things to develop:
-The assignment was to develop 3 things: an Iot module on the RPI, a backend in either java/spring or Typescript/node and a Frontend with either framework I liked.
+1. an Iot module on the RPI,
+2. a backend in either java/spring or Typescript/node
+3. a frontend with either framework I liked.

+## Mentor
 For the duration of my internship I had Bas Moorkens as my mentor who came up with architecture of our service, as shown below.
+We tweaked a lot on this over the duration of my internship but this is the final architecture.

+We used over 20 services from AWS, which over the course if the Internship, made me develop a real intrest in everything that is AWS and cloud related.
+Once you get the hang of serverless, the speed of setting up infrastructure is absolutly mind-blowing!

 //TODO insert diagram of bigger picture